Plazide/fauna-gql-upload/README.md

 fauna-gql is a simple CLI to update your database's GraphQL schema, resolver functions, indexes, and database roles without going to the FaunaDB dashboard.
 It uses the `https://graphql.fauna.com/import` endpoint to update the schema from a file within your project, and the FQL driver for JavaScript to update/create functions, roles, and indexes.

 ## Main features
-- Store all your User-defined functions, roles, and indexes within your project.
+- Store all your User-defined functions, roles, indexes, and domain data within your project.
 - Update your schema and other resources without leaving your editor.

 ## Install